maicoin/max-websocket-docs/README.md

 > * timestamp, depth, precision should be number

 ## Keep connection
 You need to use ping frame to keep connection with server.
 If server doesn't receive your ping for 1 minute.
 The connection will be closed by server side.
-Some libraries will do this for you, so check your library first.
+Some libraries will do this for you, so please check your library first.

 ```javascript
 const WebSocket = require('ws');